 Also known as “storage in transit,” this type of storage occurs when a customer is not ready for delivery of their goods until a later date.
-During storage in transit, Allied will take your items to one of our certified agent warehouse locations, offload all of your items, and place them into storage vaults that are then stacked inside of a warehouse.
+During storage in transit, Central Allied will take your items to one of our certified agent warehouse locations, offload all of your items, and place them into storage vaults that are then stacked inside of a warehouse.
 Your belongings will remain in storage until you are ready for the delivery of your goods.
 When you are ready for your items, they are re-loaded onto a Allied moving truck and delivered to your new residence.

 - Insurance Coverage: Typically, if your items were covered during transit by valuation coverage (moving insurance), the insurance should also cover any damages that could result from the unloading, reloading, and delivery of all of your possessions to your new home.

 - Cost: When you elect to have your items stored at a Allied Van Lines agent warehouse, it is really like moving twice… and since time (and labor) is money, the cost for the additional services will add to your overall bill.

 - Access: Although you may be able to schedule a time to access your items, storage at a professional Allied Van Lines agent warehouse does not allow you the same type of access you would experience at a self-storage location.

 This is a popular option for customers on a tight budget or individuals that require immediate access to their belongings while they are in storage.
 When a customer chooses to have items delivered to self-storage, northAmerican takes your items to the self-storage facility you choose and unloads your items.
 Although the items are then your responsibility to remove from self-storage, you can still leave the heavy lifting to the pros when you are ready for your items by having Allied come back to the self-storage unit to load and deliver items to their new location.